yippee-fun/rubyschema/README.md

 Despite all this, YAML is the primary language for Ruby Gem configs and there’s nothing you or I can do about it.

 The good news is, modern text editors support language servers and there’s a fantastic language server for YAML files.
-All we need to do is tell the language server which version of YAML we’re using (1.1) and give it a data schema, specified as a JSON schema.
+All we need to do is tell the language server which version of YAML we’re using (1.1) and give it a data schema.

 Ruby schema is a collection of JSON schemas for common Ruby gems.
 With these schemas, we can now enjoy auto-complete, validation and inline documentation right in our YAML files.